 Through these workshops we are bringing together a small group of people who are interested in this topic from a range of different angles.
-We’ve already had the first of these workshops (you can see more about what was discussed here).
-But it’s not too late to get involved.
-If you are interested in taking part, please email email@example.com or fill in this short form and we’ll get back to you.
+We’ve already had three of the four workshops, and you can read about these discussions over on the DemSoc website.
+If you are interested in taking part in the final session, please email firstname.lastname@example.org or fill in this short form and we’ll get back to you.

-Monday 29th October, Central Manchester 17.00 – 19.15 At this next workshop we’ll be drawing on some expert advice to explore how spatial planning decisions currently work and how communities can feed into these decisions.
-We’ll also be sharing some examples of how people have tried to build more productive debates elsewhere.
-We’ll be discussing with our group what this shows for how things could be done in Greater Manchester.
+Drawing on some expert advice to explore how spatial planning decisions currently work and how communities can feed into these decisions, and sharing some examples of how people have tried to build more productive debates elsewhere.
+Read more.

-TBC, Central Manchester We hope to bring in an organisation that has built a different way of working in another city to share some of their experiences and help us reflect on what opportunities and barriers there are to building a different way of working in Greater Manchester.
+Just Space, an organisation that has built a different way of working in another city, shared some of their experiences to help us reflect on what opportunities and barriers there are to building a different way of working in Greater Manchester.
+Read more.

-TBC, Central Manchester We hope to inspire some of our participants to explore ways of building a better debate in Greater Manchester.
-After a short pause, our last workshop will be used to reflect on what has happened so far, consider key messages that should be communicated more widely, and explore if there is a way of continuing momentum from these workshops into the future.
+We hope to inspire some of our participants to explore ways of building a better debate in Greater Manchester.
+Our last workshop will be used to reflect on what has happened so far, consider key messages that should be communicated more widely, and explore if there is a way of continuing momentum from these workshops into the future.